wmiguita/resin-score/README.md

   * CRUD athetes (WIP)
   * use header as contextualized tab menu for CRUD pages
   * intl8 :thinking:
-  * highlight selected page on sidemenu by url path
   * CRUD competition type (combined or single mode?)
   * CRUD for athetes score by modality
   * display knockout style for speed